LaserHydra/BetterChatMute/README.md

 **Better Chat Mute** is a simple mute system, made for use with Better Chat.
-Using it alone will not do anything, so make sure you have Better Chat installed.
+Using with Better Chat is intended, but the plugin can be used standalone as well.

 ## Permissions